MaldicionChina/maldicionchina.github.io/_posts/2019-04-07-connect-bluetooth-device.md

 abr 07 19:30:15 maldicionchina bluetoothd[11354]: Endpoint registered: sender=:1.110 path=/MediaEndpoint/A2DP
 abr 07 19:30:15 maldicionchina bluetoothd[11354]: Endpoint registered: sender=:1.110 path=/MediaEndpoint/A2DP
 ```
 If you don't get any error in the last step, you're done.
-Just go and connect to device using you favorite tool.
+Just go and connect to device using your favorite tool.

-* Bluetooth softblocked rfkill problem - `Failed to set mode: Blocked through rfkill (0x12)` error.
+* If you get Bluetooth softblocked rfkill problem - `Failed to set mode: Blocked through rfkill (0x12)` error.
+Follow the nexts steps.

 ```
 $ systemctl status bluetooth.service